nebulastream/nebulastream/docs/design/20240701_static_plugin_registry.md

 # Non-Goals
 A registry that:
 - can link registries during runtime (after building and compiling)
-  - this requires dynamic linking
+  - this requires dynamic linking, however, this design document is about static linking
+  - we don't have a need for linking plugins during runtime yet, if the need arises we can add it using the following approach (without great difficulties):
     - implemented by DuckDB see [here](https://github.com/duckdb/duckdb/blob/ff3d6071e03582fe19e5d15cab5e4a2c3bc2f92f/src/main/extension/extension_load.cpp#L275)
       - uses dlsym and dlopen and a specific function `auto init_fun_name = res.filebase + "_init";` that must be implemented to have a fixed entry point
-- is already fully implemented in NebulaStream
-  - implementing and using it in NebulaStream will be realized when refactoring the sources and sinks

 # Solution Background
-The proposed solution uses a slightly adapted version of the registries used by ClickHouse and DuckDB and the [dependency injection](https://www.codymorterud.com/design/2018/09/07/dependency-injection-cpp.html) design pattern.
-For internal plugins we use the ClickHouse approach.
-For external plugins, we use the DuckDB approach.
+The proposed solution uses a slightly adapted version of the registries used by ClickHouse and DuckDB, since they cover our goals.
+The ClickHouse implementation covers G1, G2, G4, G5, G6, G9.
+The DuckDB implementation additionally covers, G3 and G8.

 ## ClickHouse Approach
 ClickHouse uses many different registries (called factories) throughout their codebase.
 An example is the [DataTypeFactory](https://github.com/ClickHouse/ClickHouse/blob/master/src/DataTypes/DataTypeFactory.h).
 The DataTypeFactory publicly inherits from IFactoryWithAliases:
 ```c++